 Following from the definition of the ($t,j$) entry of $\bm{V}$ in Definition~\ref{def:circulant}, Eq.~\eqref{eq:circular} can be written as a linear system in terms of a reference visibility circulant matrix: $\bm{b}=\bm{V}\bm{x}$, which is in the form of Eq.~\eqref{eq:Vxb}.

 There are two notable benefits to this special case.
-One unique advantage of this special case is that one only requires the knowledge of the reference visibility profile and the distribution of satellite along the common relative trajectory to quantify the satellite coverage $b_t$ of a target point at time step $t$.
+One unique advantage of this special case is that it only requires knowledge of the reference visibility profile and the distribution of satellites along the common relative trajectory to quantify the satellite coverage state $b_t$ of a target point at time step $t$.
 The construction of $\bm{V}$ is significantly faster than the generic case due to the use of the circulant operator.
 Another advantage is that, as will be discussed later in this paper, having $\bm{V}$ as a circulant matrix can lead to useful mathematical properties.
 In particular, in Section~\ref{sec:mcp}, we show that the upper bound of the LP relaxation of the maximum coverage problem can be analytically computed if $\bm{V}$ is circulant.
-Although not directly relevant to the main contents of this paper, circulant matrices can be used to leverage efficient solution methods for certain class of problems (e.g., set covering problems with circulant matrices \cite{bartholdi1980,bartholdi1981}).
+Although not directly relevant to the main contents of this paper, circulant matrices can be used to leverage efficient solution methods for certain classes of problems (e.g., set covering problems with circulant matrices, as demonstrated in references \cite{bartholdi1980,bartholdi1981}).